99Mariana/Understanding-SAP-ABAP/README.md

 -  [DataBase Structure in SAP](DataBase_Structure.md):
     - Introduction
     - Tables T_codes
-    - Colocation Groups ( What is it?, When Use them?, Why Use them? )
+    - Colocation Groups ( What are them?, When Use them?, Why Use them? )
     - Queries in SAP